A Precise Determination of $\alpha_s$ from the Heavy Jet Mass Distribution: Supplemental Material

-Using Eq.~\eqref{eq:gdef}, the resummation scales are set to the canonical scales between $\rho_{L2}$ and $\rho_{R1}$.
-From $\rho_{L2}$ to $\rho_{L1}$ and from $\rho_{R1}$ to $\rho_{R2}$, we use the same quadratic function $\zeta(a_1,b_1,a_2,b_2,t_1,t_2,t)$ to gradually change them to the fixed-order scales.
-The values of shoulder profile parameters and their variations are also summarized in Table~\ref{tab:profParams}.
-Compared to Ref.~\cite{Bhattacharya:2023qet}, we switch the sigmoid profile on the $\rho<1/3$ shoulder to the quadratic profile $\zeta(a_1,b_1,a_2,b_2,t_1,t_2,t)$, such that the shoulder resummation is completely turned off below $\rho_{L1}$.
-Consequently, we also change from the sigmoid profile parameters $\{\rho_L,\sigma_L\}=\{0.20,0.025\}$ to the quadratic profile parameters $\{\rho_{L1},\rho_{L2}\}=\{0.20,0.28\}$.
+where we use the same smooth function $\zeta$ to connect the dijet $\Om$ and trijet $\Th$ power corrections as in Eq.~\eqref{eq:softScale}.
+We emphasize that we impose a positive $\Om$ but leave the sign of $\Th$ to be determined by the fit.

 The overall uncertainty on our final value for the strong coupling consists of three distinct parts: First, the combined experimental and perturbative theoretical uncertainties, where the former contains both statistical and systematic contributions.
 Second, the uncertainty induced by varying $\Om$, and third, the uncertainty induced by varying $\Th$.
 The contributions of these to the total uncertainties, as a function of the lower bound of the fit range, is displayed in the left panel of Fig.~\ref{fig:errorBudgetRandomScan}.
 When including more smaller-$\rho$ data, the fit uncertainty (yellow curve) is similar in size to the uncertainty induced by $\Om$ (green curve), whereas the uncertainty arising from $\Th$ (red curve) is comparatively small.
 This follows since, in most of the fit region, non-perturbative corrections mainly come from $\Om$.
 Conversely, if cutting at higher values of $a/Q$, one expects an increasing contribution of $\Th$ to the uncertainty budget, as the non-perturbative corrections arising from $\Th$ become more important.
 This behavior is evident in the left panel of Fig.~\ref{fig:errorBudgetRandomScan}.
 In addition, we observe an almost linear rise of the uncertainty tied to $\Om$ when increasing the lower bound of the fit range, which simultaneously yields a linear rise for the overall uncertainty on the strong coupling.
 Interestingly, the contribution from the fit uncertainty is rather flat, which suggests that the increased experimental uncertainty, due to less available data, is compensated for by a decrease of the perturbative theory uncertainty.

 {\bf Random scans:} In the right panel of Fig.~\ref{fig:errorBudgetRandomScan} we show (in red) the fit result for the strong coupling as a function of the number of points used in the flat random scan.
 The fluctuation of the $\alpha_s$ central values stays well within our final fit uncertainty, displayed as the gray horizontal band.
 In general, we find that at least 3000 points are needed to reliably saturate the $n$-dimensional parameter space.
 In all our analyses we took the conservative approach of using 5000 points for the random scan, suppressing fluctuations in this regard and obtaining robust results throughout.
 Many ways of incorporating correlations among theory parameters have been proposed (see~\cite{Cacciari:2011ze,Becher:2011fc,David:2013gaa,Bagnaschi:2014wea,Bonvini:2020xeo,Duhr:2021mfd,Tackmann:2024kci} and references therein) but the flat random scan offers the benefit of being both easy to implement and robust.